elianakrakov/elianakrakov/_posts/2021-02-02-datacollection.md

 ## BSA

 ## Tau 383
-rPeptide is to protien samples as T mobile is to celular plans.
+rPeptide is to protein samples as T-mobile is to celular plans.
 {:.error}
 We purchased Tau 383 from rPeptide because it was cheaper than sigma aldrich.
 I ordered 500 $$\mu g$$ of the protein in the form of white lyophilized powder.
 [See data sheet here](https://www.rpeptide.com/_code/_dyn_images/products/data-sheet/T-1005-Tau-383-Revised.pdf)  Here is what we got.